 Many buyers feel like kids the week before Christmas.
-Everyday you check your mail, hoping that your new trophy has arrived.
+Every day you check your mail, hoping that your new trophy has arrived.
 Sooner or later, it’s on your working desk.
 Some people use a knife or scissors to open the package while others prefer the savage approach and tear right through it.
 Those individuals behave like impatient vampires who want to consume their victim as fast as possible – no waiting.
 When you finally see your new acquisition for the first time, you experience a climax.
 You’ve won.
 The victim is in front of you – dead.
 It’s yours now.
-The hunting is over and you can go home and eat for a day or two.
-A few weeks pass and it’s all forgotten.
+The hunting is over, and you can go home and eat for a day or two.
+A few weeks pass before it’s all forgotten.
 Your new acquisition is a given.
 It’s not exciting anymore.
-You are hungry and you need something else – a new victim, a new high.
+You are hungry again.
+You need something else – a new victim, a new high.

 The “constantly wanting more” mechanism is natural for our human nature.
 As the old cliché goes “you always want what you cannot have”.
-This principle is to a certain degree responsible for all human based progress.
+This principle is partially responsible for all human based progress.
 You are never satisfied.
-You want more and more and more and more and more and then some more.
+You always want more.
 That’s how the “more” addiction operates.
 You can try to shut it down, but as long as your heart is beating, it will be there.
-It’s part of you.
-You can try to control it but you cannot cut it out.
+It’s a part of you.
+You can try to control it, but you cannot cut it out.
 Some consider it an imperfection while others see it as a driving force needed to succeed.

 Bodybuilding and lifting weights could transform into a scary and expensive addiction completely consuming your life if you choose to play the size and ego game.
 Nonetheless, the activity has the potential to be one of the healthier addictions that kill you slowly.

 My observations say that balance is the key to a longer life with optimal functioning.
 You have to decide what you want.
 Some prefer to go all in (YOLO) and sell their soul to feed their addiction while others are able to see through and seek equilibrium.